cypnk/Cabin-Life/Structure Foundation/README.md

 * Insulation (optional) non-fiber, reflective, "bubble wrap" style recommended to avoid attracting rodents as with fiber-style insulation, and to act as a vapor barrier

 ## Tools
+* Impact driver or powered screwdriver and bits (for screws) or hammer (for nails)
+* Powered circular saw (recommended) or hand saw
 * 4' Or longer level
-* Impact driver or powered screwdriver and bits (for screws) or hammer (for nails)
 * Ground tamper (recommended)
 * Shovel